-I once contacted you and your answer really helped, now I would, but I needed one more advice, I hope you are not angry with me, I am very grateful to you.
-At that time, I asked about my grandmother's treatment with shiny glossy glass, you answered me as follows: Hepatic cancer in an elderly patient - the potential of glossy and healing sponges .
+once I contacted you and your answer really helped, now I would, but I needed one more advice, I hope you are not angry with me, I am very grateful to you.
+At that time, I asked about my grandmother's treatment options using glossy glossy gloss, you answered me as follows: Hepatic cancer in an elderly patient - the potential of glossy- cure and healing sponges .

-Meanwhile, we have ordered this sponge from another company, details will be provided in the appendix.
-Her grandmother was taking 2 capsules in the morning and 2 capsules in the evening and still enjoying mycoimun where there are other sponges from the beginning 3 times a day and later only once a day, now our shine is coming and we would rather go to the Taiwan TCM you recommend, That it is appropriate to take a dose of 3000-5000mg a day, but we did not quite understand if the ferret extract 5x is concentrated if we divided it five or if we were to count the mg of that concentrate.
-I know it sounds foolish, but could not you please tell us how much capsules you just have a day and how much to take that extract?
-We would then know how much we should order for a month, it would help us, our grandmother is already a sponge, it is left for seven days, and we would like to order this preparation to follow it straight Previous and above all, we would not want to make a dosing error.
-Otherwise, I must tell you that oncologists really do not really notice the effects of this fungus, and even the doctor has told us that the fungi are harmful if the grandmother does not take such a thing.
-I figured I'd still like to send you the latest liver news report in the appendix, if you need to provide some information on how you would adjust the dosage.
-It is true that on November 15, the largest body was about 1 cm large and now it is big 4 cm, which is quite fast, but on the other hand we are glad that the tumor is still holding only on the liver and does not grow further.
-I do not know if this information is important to you in determining the dose, but I tried to provide as much information as possible.
+Meanwhile, we ordered this sponge from another company, details of which will be sent in the appendix.
+Her grandmother was taking 2 capsules in the morning and 2 capsules in the evening and still enjoying mycoimun where there are other sponges from the beginning 3 times a day and later only once a day, now our shine is coming and we'd rather go to the Taiwan TCM you recommend, it is advisable to use 3000-5000mg a day, but we did not quite understand if the 5x ferret extract is concentrated if we divided it five or if we were to count the mg of that concentrate.
+I know it sounds stupid, but could not you please tell us how much capsules you just have a day and how much to take that extract?
+We would then know how much we should order for the moon, it would help us, our grandmother will have a fungus, we will have a dose of seven days and we would like to order this preparation to follow it previous and above all we would not want to make a mistake in the dosage.
+Otherwise, I must tell you that the oncologists really do not really have the effects of this fungus, and even the doctor has told us that the fungi are harmful if the grandmother does not take such a thing.
+I figured I'd still like to send you the latest liver news report, if you need to provide some information on how you would adjust it.
+It is true that on November 15, the largest body was about 1cm wide and now it is big 4cm, which is quite fast, but on the other hand we are glad that the tumor is still holding only on the liver and does not grow further.
+I do not know if this information is important to you in determining the dose but I have tried to provide as much information as possible.

 I really thank you very much